 Aquilega vulgaris 'Nora Barlow'

-Columbine, a spring bloomer with a character head
+Columbine, a spring bloomer with a unique character

-We love columbine here.
-As children they reminded us of fairies and to this day we find Aquilegia vulgaris a fascinating plant.
-The bees and bumblebees are just as crazy about it, so it's a win-win.
+We absolutely love columbines here.
+As children, they reminded us of fairies and to this day we find the Aquilegia vulgaris a fascinating plant.
+Bees and bumblebees are equally fond of it, so it's a win-win.

-When you come across a group of columbines in the garden, you would swear that you can hear the flowers.
-The flowers have a special bell shape.
-Because they hang down with their heads, they hide their most beautiful part.
-So turn one of these flowers over every now and then and be amazed by all the details you see.
-Columbine exists in different colours and blooms from April to July.
+When you come across a group of columbines in the garden, you could swear you can hear the flowers.
+The flowers have a unique bell shape.
+Because they hang their heads down, they hide their most beautiful part.
+So, occasionally turn such a flower around and be amazed at all the details you then see.
+Columbine comes in different colors and blooms from April to July.

 You could say that columbine is back from never really being gone.
-In the past, you could find them in most Flemish and Dutch gardens, but the playful plant lost its place in the tighter garden designs of recent years.
-Fortunately, we see many people succumbing to the beauty of many flowers and plants together.
-And in such a cheerful cottage border, columbine comes into its own perfectly.
+In the past, you could find them in most Flemish and Dutch gardens, but the playful plant lost its place in the stricter garden designs of recent years.
+Fortunately, we see many people once again succumbing to the beauty of many flowers and plants cozily together.
+And in such a cheerful cottage border, columbine comes perfectly into its own.

 Angelo's favorite